zenecture/neuroflow/README.md

 val deeperNet = Network(
   bottleNeck ::: fullies,
   Settings[Double](
-    lossFunction = SquaredMeanError(), precision = 1E-5, iterations = 250,
+    lossFunction = SquaredMeanError(), updateRule = Vanilla(), batchSize = Some(8), iterations = 250,
-    learningRate { case (iter, _) if iter < 100 => 1E-4 case (_, _) => 1E-5 },
+    learningRate { case (iter, _) if iter < 100 => 1E-4 case (_, _) => 1E-5 }, precision = 1E-5
-    regularization = Some(KeepBest), batchSize = Some(8), parallelism = Some(8)
   )
 )
 ```

 The learning rate is a partial function from current iteration and learning rate to new learning rate for gradient descent.
 The `lossFunction` computes loss and gradient,
 which will be backpropped into the raw output layer of a net.
-The `batchSize` defines how many samples are presented per weight update and `parallelism` sets the thread pool size,
+The `batchSize` defines how many samples are presented per weight update.
+The `updateRule` defines how weights are updated for gradient descent.
-since a batch can be processed in parallel on the CPU.
-Another important aspect is the numerical type of the net, which is set by explicitly annotating
-the type `Double` on the settings instance.
+Another important aspect is the numerical type of the net, which is set by explicitly annotating the type `Double` on the settings instance.
 For instance, on the GPU, you might want to work with `Float` instead of `Double`.

 Have a look at the `Settings` class for the complete list of options.